Find Affordable College Courses

 34% Women

-Maryville University of Saint Louis is the 5th most popular school in the nation for students seeking a master's degree in military technologies and applied sciences.
+Maryville University of Saint Louis is the 5th most popular school in the nation for students seeking a master's degree in military technologies & applied sciences.
 Roughly 10,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $24,766 per year, while in-state graduate students, on average, pay $14,346 per year.
-During the 2020-2021 academic year, 97 people received their master's degree in military technologies and applied sciences from Maryville U. About 34% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 97 people received their master's degree in military technologies & applied sciences from Maryville U. About 34% of this group were women, and 51% were students from an underrepresented racial-ethnic group.
+Maryville University of Saint Louis military technologies & applied sciences graduates who receive their master's degree go on to jobs earning a median salary of $82,158.

 #6